TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 ### Post Processing

+Post Processing does a lot of heavy lifting.
+It needs to go from a simple visibility buffer to a final rendered scene with materials, lighting, shadows and anti-aliasing.

+#### Material Depth Buffer

 The first step in Post Processing is to generate a material depth buffer.
 Each material is assigned a unique depth value.
 To generate the buffer use the visible cluster index from the visibility buffer to lookup the corresponding instance id and cluster id.
 Use the cluster id and triangle id from the visibility buffer to lookup a material slot id.
 Finally lookup the material id assigned to that material slot for this instance.

+#### G-Buffer

 The second step is to generate a [G-Buffer](https://en.wikipedia.org/wiki/Glossary_of_computer_graphics#g-buffer).
 Nanite draws a full screen quad for each material in the scene at that material's unique depth value.
 The depth test is set to "equals" so only pixels with the corresponding material id are selected.
 To recover the normal inputs to the material shader, Nanite adds a preamble that looks up the instance and cluster id using the visibility buffer, loads the instance transform, loads the triangle vertices, transforms them to screen space, derives barycentric coordinates for the pixel and then loads and interpolates any required vertex attributes.

 A scene can have many materials so there's potentially a huge amount of redundant work for pixels which don't match the current material id.
 By using the depth test to select pixels, Nanite benefits from any early out optimizations provided by the hardware.
 Many materials only cover a small portion of the screen.
 The full screen quad is actually drawn as a grid of tiles.
 Tiles that don't contain any pixels with that material are culled in the vertex shader using a per tile bit mask built with the material depth buffer.

+#### Lighting

-The rest of Post Processing is conventional deferred shading.
-In fact, its the same implementation as the Unreal 4 engine.
+Lighting is implemented with conventional deferred shading.
+It's based on the same G-buffer format as the Unreal 4 engine.
 This allows applications to use both Nanite and the previous Unreal 4 pipeline on a per instance basis, with the two pipelines merging at the G-Buffer.
-Applications can easily migrate from Unreal 4 to Unreal 5 and incrementally enable Nanite.
+Applications can easily migrate from Unreal 4 to Unreal 5 and incrementally enable Nanite for objects that will benefit from it.
 It also has the effect of decoupling Nanite from the lighting system which doesn't know or care how the G-Buffer was produced.

-## Shadows and Multi-view Rendering
+#### Temporal Anti-aliasing

+You may be wondering if there are "popping" artefacts due to the huge number of triangle clusters being rendered, with continual changes in LOD level as the camera moves through the scene.
+Nanite takes great care to ensure LOD errors are less than one pixel, which means the difference when switching between LOD levels is barely perceptible.
+On top of that, Unreal uses [temporal anti-aliasing](https://en.wikipedia.org/wiki/Temporal_anti-aliasing) to blend subpixel differences over time.

+#### Virtual Shadow Maps

+Nanite enables the use of incredibly detailed, complex geometry.
+That means that the lighting system needs to support high resolution shadow maps to capture all that detail to ensure accurate shadows.
+Unreal 5 supports virtual shadow [mipmaps](https://en.wikipedia.org/wiki/Mipmap) with up to 16k x 16k resolution.
+The shadow maps are virtualized and sparse.
+Each map is divided into 128 x 128 texel pages, so the highest level mipmap contains 128 x 128 pages.

+Pages are allocated only where needed.
+Each frame, the G-Buffer is processed.
+The engine determines the lights affecting each pixel, projects the position into shadow map space, picks the mip level where 1 texel matches the size of 1 screen pixel and marks that page in that level as needed.
+Pages are cached so that the only regions of the shadow map that are updated each frame are those where objects are moving or where the change in camera position brings new areas into view.

+Each light may need multiple shadow maps (1 for spot lights, 6 for point lights) and multiple mipmap levels rendered.
+Nanite is a deep pipeline with significant per render overhead.
+That overhead is tiny compared to the cost of rendering the primary view.
+However, it would soon add up if each shadow map level was rendered separately.
+Instead, the Nanite pipeline supports multi-view rendering.
+Nanite can render all shadow maps for every light to every required mipmap level at once.
+For extreme scenes, this gives a 100x speedup compared to rendering each shadow map level individually.

+When rendering shadow maps, Nanite performs an additional culling test.
+As well as testing bounding rectangles against the HZB, it also tests them against the shadow map needed pages mask.
+If an instance or cluster doesn't overlap a needed page, it can be culled.

+The combination of virtual shadow maps with Nanite's rendering pipeline means that shadow cost scales roughly with screen resolution rather than scene complexity.
+Shadow map pages are needed where 1 texel maps to 1 pixel in the primary view.
+That means the number of pages and texels is proportional to screen pixels.
+The Nanite pipeline tries to ensure that the number of triangles rasterized to the shadow map is proportional to the number of shadow texels.

+## Conclusion

+Nanite is hugely impressive technology.
+It's going to be fascinating to see how well Nanite works with Navisworks style scenes which have huge numbers of (by Nanite standards) very simple instances.